 the first year of your lives,” Hope explained.

 “We’ve breast fed you,” Hope answered.

-after the baby is born, until the baby is old enough to eat solid foods,” Milly
+after the baby is born, until the baby is old enough to eat

-little bit of embarrassment.
+with a little bit of embarrassment.
 “Myra could watch as I let

 “She drinking!
 What’s she drinking?”
 Myra curiously asked.

 “Like the cows?”

 “Similar to milk we get from the cows,” Hope answered.

 “She sure is noisy.
 She slurps just like the calves do.
 And just